Wpduong159/ParkMates/README.md

-# ParkMates
+# Techsun
-Web application that matches people leaving a parking spot with people looking for a parking spot
+Web application that provides outfit suggestions for Techbros (gender-inclusive)